Category: #WhatAreTheyBuilding

 A low-rise, 5-story apartment building on the waterfront with a strange design adds livable space but no character to the waterfront

-A brand new 6 and 5 story boutique-brand hotel on the edge of the Jewelry District with views of the riverfront
+A new 6 and 5 story boutique-brand hotel on the edge of the Jewelry District with views of the riverfront

 A quick redevelopment of two historic homes in an eroding historic district under pressure to provide “modern” student housing